 Find out more in the article DNA barcoding.

 The first thing scientists had to do was choose a gene to sequence.
 They wanted one that was common to all living things.
 It needed to show enough variation to be able to tell species apart, but not so much as to distinguish individuals of the same species.

 The 648 base-pair mitochondrial encoded cytochrome c oxidase subunit 1 (CO1) was chosen as the gene.

 There’s an enormous amount of work involved in determining a barcode for every one of more than 10 million living species on Earth.

 Much of this work is being done collaboratively.
-Two large international initiatives – CBOL and iBOL – have emerged:
+Initianlly the work was undertaken by two large international initiatives – CBOL and iBOL: